 You can obtain many types of collagen from your diet as well as supplements.
 When you read collagen supplement labels, you'll often find one, some or all of these collagen sources in one product.

-Ancient Nutrition's Multi Collagen Protein is our premium collagen formula that provides five+ types of collagen, from four food-based sources.
+Ancient Nutrition's Multi Collagen Protein is our premium collagen formula that provides 10 types of collagen from four food-based sources.
 It offers profound benefits for the skin, joints and gut.
-Our collagen powder is also sourced from non-GMO, pasture-raised, cage-free and cruelty-free sources.
+This collagen powder is also sourced from non-GMO, pasture-raised, cage-free and cruelty-free sources.

-The new Collagen Peptides products also has several types of collagen, from two sources of collagen (eggshell membrane and bovine).
+The new Collagen Peptides products — now including Vegetarian Collagen — also has several types of collagen, from two sources of collagen (eggshell membrane and bovine).
 It brings head-to-toe results in as little as one day.

 You may also notice that the collagens are hydrolyzed.
 This is a good thing!
 Hydrolyzed collagen is broken down into collagen peptides, but the process of hydrolysis makes the collagen more easy to absorb.
 Hydrolyzed collagen readily dissolves in hot or cold water.
 Start reaping the benefits today!